Resolution- and Stimulus-agnostic Super-Resolution of Ultra-High-Field Functional MRI: Application to Visual Studies: Summary and Conclusion

 \section{Summary and Conclusion}

 We have demonstrated that deep learning can effectively super-resolve ultra-high-field fMRI images from lower spatial resolutions, ultimately enhancing downstream functional maps -- even across subjects and stimuli.
 The consistency of observations across five test subjects further highlights the robustness of our SR model.
 Moving forward, our research will focus on training with a larger cohort of subjects to further refine and validate this technique.
-Additionally, we plan to extend our exploration to include data collected inherently at lower spatial resolutions and field strengths (e.g. 3T).
+Additionally, we plan to extend our exploration to include data collected inherently at lower spatial resolutions and field strengths (e.g. 3T) and compare with other image super-resolution methods such as generative adversarial works \cite{li2019diamondgan} and diffusion models \cite{song2020score}.